Physics-Informed Neural Network Models for EMT Simulators: EMT Simulation Workflow and Opportunities

-The electrical system solution is based on the principles outlined by H.W.
+The electric network solution is based on the principles outlined by H.W.
 Dommel in \cite{dommel, emtpbookog}.
-The differential equations of the circuit elements in \eqref{eqs:basicelements} are transformed into linearized algebraic equations by discretizing them with the trapezoidal rule.
-The resulting equations define the so-called companion models and depend on voltage, current, and past values.
-Fig.~\ref{fig:companionmodels} depicts the companion models of an inductance and a capacitance.
+The differential equations of the circuit elements in \eqref{eqs:basicelements} are transformed into linear algebraic equations by discretizing them with the trapezoidal rule.
+The resulting equations define the so-called companion circuits and depend on voltage, current, and past values.
+Fig.~\ref{fig:companionmodels} depicts the companion circuits of an inductance and a capacitance, which use a resistance and a current source to define their behavior.
 See \cite{emtpbook} for more details on the transformation.

-The companion models of all network elements and the electrical circuits of all connected components are used to build the nodal admittance equations.
-Assembled together, they yield the network solution in the form
+The companion equivalents of all grid elements and the electric circuits of all connected devices are used to build the network equations using Kirchhoff's current law.
+Assembled together, they yield the network nodal equation:

-where $\textbf{v}(t)$ are the bus voltages, $\textbf{i}(t)$ the branch currents, and $\textbf{I}(t)$ the history currents. $\textbf{Y}$ is the symmetric nodal admittance matrix.
-Nonlinear electrical elements, such as transformers or surge arresters, can also be included in this formulation \cite{emtpbook}.
+where $\textbf{v}(t)$ are the bus voltages, $\textbf{i}(t)$ the branch currents, and $\textbf{I}_{km}(t-\Delta t)$ the historical currents at the previous step. $\textbf{G}$ is the nodal conductance matrix.
+Nonlinear electric elements, such as transformers or surge arresters, can also be included in this formulation \cite{emtpbook}.

+We implement and solve \eqref{eq:nodalequation} using linear algebra.
+However, most commercial solvers nowadays exploit the symmetric and sparse structure of the nodal conductance matrix to develop faster numerical techniques.
+The most common techniques are the modified nodal analysis \cite{mnapaper}, the modified augmented nodal analysis \cite{manapaper}, and the sparse tableau approach \cite{sparsetableau}.